pyTMD/pyTMD/doc/source/background/Tides.rst

 Tidal inference refers to the estimation of smaller (minor) constituents from estimates of the more major constituents :cite:p:`Ray:2017jx`.
 Inferrence is a useful tool for estimating more of the tidal spectrum when only a limited set of constituents are provided by a tide model :cite:p:`Parker:2007wq`.
 For tides in the diurnal band, a resonance from the Earth's free core notation (FCN) can complicate inferring some constituents :cite:p:`Wahr:1981if,Ray:2017jx,Agnew:2018ih`.
-This resonance affects the instantaneous elastic response of the solid Earth to tidal loading.
+This resonance affects the instantaneous elastic response of the solid Earth to tidal loading :cite:p:`Wahr:1979vx`.

 ``pyTMD.io`` contains routines for reading major constituent values from commonly available tide models, and interpolating those values to spatial locations.
 ``pyTMD`` uses the astronomical argument formalism outlined in :cite:t:`Doodson:1921kt` for the prediction of ocean and load tides.